-Djibouti's population is roughly divided into two groups: the Afars (formerly called Danakil) of the north and the Somali-speaking Issas of the south, both traditionally pastoral nomadic people, raising goats, sheep, and cattle in the desert.
-Because Yemen, on the Arabian peninsula, is only 20 kilometres away, there has been close contact for more than 1000 years, with the result the Afar and Somali tribes in this region were among the first on the African continent to accept Islam.
+Djibouti’s population is roughly divided into two groups: the Afars (formerly called Danakil) of the north and the Somali-speaking Issas of the south, both traditionally pastoral nomadic people, raising goats, sheep, and cattle in the desert.
+Because Yemen, on the Arabian peninsula, is only 20 kilometres away, there has been close contact for more than 1000 years.
+As a result, the Afar and Somali tribes in this region were among the first people on the African continent to accept Islam.

-The Afar primarily live in the Afar Region of Ethiopia and in northern Djibouti; their language, part of the Cushitic branch of the Afro-Asiatic family, is spoken by almost 100,000 people.
-Afar society was traditionally organised into independent kingdoms, each ruled by its own Sultan.
-The Afar are organised into clan families and two main classes: the asaimara ('reds') who are the dominant class politically, and the adoimara ('whites') who are a working class and are found in the Mabla Mountains, a mountain range in the northern Obock Region of Djibouti.
-The Afar have a great reputation for their fighting ability and have an large repertoire of battle songs.
+The Afar primarily live in the Afar Region of Ethiopia and northern Djibouti; their language, part of the Cushitic branch of the Afro-Asiatic family, is spoken by almost 100,000 people.
+Afar society was traditionally arranged into independent kingdoms, each ruled by its Sultan.
+The Afar are organised into clan families and two main classes: the asaimara (‘reds’), who are the dominant class politically, and the adoimara (‘whites’), who are working-class and found in the Mabla Mountains, a mountain range in the northern Obock Region of Djibouti.
+The Afar have an excellent reputation for their fighting ability and have a large repertoire of battle songs.
 Men traditionally wear a curved knife, the "jile", and these days will often carry a gun as well.

-The Issa are a Somali clan, a sub-clan of the Dir and, apart from Djibouti, also live in Somalia, the Somali Region of Ethiopia and the North Eastern Province in Kenya.
-Traditionally nomadic cattle breeders, they now also are traders and form the largest population group in Djibouti's urban centres.
-Djibouti's first President, Hassan Gouled Aptidon was an Issa and so is Ismaïl Omar Guelleh, President of Djibouti since 2012.
-Somali, an Afro-Asiatic language, belonging to that family's Cushitic branch, is spoken by the majority of the population, with almost 300,000 speakers.
+The Issa is a Somali clan, a sub-clan of the Dir.
+Apart from Djibouti, they also live in Somalia, the Somali Region of Ethiopia and the North Eastern Province in Kenya.
+Traditionally nomadic cattle breeders, they now also are traders and form the largest population group in Djibouti’s urban centres.
+Djibouti’s first President, Hassan Gouled Aptidon was an Issa and so is Ismaïl Omar Guelleh, President of Djibouti since 2012.
+Somali, an Afro-Asiatic language belonging to that family's Cushitic branch, is spoken by the majority of the population, with almost 300,000 speakers.